-In the current environment the Company has also considered the future of its manager when looking at its own viability, and given the size of the manager's platform away from the Company and the private capital it manages in numerous other funds, the manager is expected to be able to continue to manage RECI for the foreseeable future.
-Further consideration has been given with respect to the current market environment, including the economic impacts of the current global Covid-19 pandemic and UK and overseas governments' lockdowns, as well as potential Brexit departure impacts.
+In the current environment the Company has also considered the future of its Manager when looking at its own viability, and given the size of the Manager's platform away from the Company and the private capital it manages in numerous other funds, the Manager is expected to be able to continue to manage the Company for the foreseeable future.

+Further consideration has been given with respect to the current market environment, including the ongoing economic impacts of the pandemic, the war in Ukraine, as well as inflationary and interest rate pressures and continued potential Brexit departure impacts.
 The Investment Manager has prepared sensitivity analyses including various stress scenarios.
-An evaluation was performed for each of the positions in light of the likely long-term impact of the Covid-19 economic crisis on operating models and valuations and hence recovery prospects for certain individual positions.
+An evaluation continues to be performed for each of the positions in light of these potential impacts on operating models and valuations and hence recovery prospects for certain individual positions.
 The output of this analysis was used to i) report fair value movements, and ii) update all the cash and income forecasting for the portfolio.

-The Investment Manager performed a granular analysis of the future liquidity profile of the Company.
+The Investment Manager continues to perform a granular analysis of the future liquidity profile of the Company.
 A detailed cash flow profile of each investment was completed, incorporating the probability of likely delays to repayments, other stress tests (and additional cash needs).